-The Victorian rhyme and wedding tradition popular in Ireland and the Celtic Lands.
-The something old represents the new bride’s connection her family, while the something new (frequently a bridal handkerchief) is for good luck.
+The Victorian rhyme and wedding tradition are popular in Ireland and the Celtic Lands.
+The something old represents the new bride’s connection with her family, while something new (frequently a bridal handkerchief) is for good luck.
 Something borrowed from a good friend symbolizes friendship, and blue is considered a lucky color in Ireland.
 The sixpence is so you will always be well off financially in your marriage.

 Tuck a sprig of shamrock into an Irish bouquet or a branch of white heather for the Scottish.
 Each is thought to bring good luck.

 Celtic Pebble Toss

 Couples in ancient times were often married near some sort of water source such as a lake, river or holy well, believed to be favored by the Celtic gods.
 Wedding guests were given small stones to cast into the water while making a wish for the couple’s future happiness.

 Honey was believed to enhance fertility in ancient times, and many couples were married at a new moon as the lunar calendar was very prominent in ancient Celtic society, so the couple would drink Mead (a wine made from honey) for the first moon cycle.
 Mead can be included in your wedding reception as a welcome drink for guests to keep the old tradition alive.